-Student must have completed a minimum of 30 core requirement undergraduate quarter credit hours at City University of Seattle; currently enrolled in a graduate program at City University with a cumulative GPA of 3.25 or higher.
-This course is repeatable for credit.
+The student must have completed a minimum of 18 credit hours in the MSCS; be currently enrolled in a graduate program at City University with a cumulative GPA of 3.25 or higher.
+This class is repeatable for credit.

 Course Resources